JBEI/edd/README.md

    EDD requires ICE as a reference for strains used in EDD's experiments.
 You will not be able to create lines in your EDD studies until EDD can successfully communicate/authenticate with ICE.
     * Follow ICE's directions for installation/setup
-    * Create string to use as the HMAC key to sign communication from EDD to ICE.
+    * Create a base-64 encoded HMAC key to for signing communication from EDD to ICE.
 EDD's default configuration assumes a key ID of 'edd', but you can change it by overriding the value of `ICE_KEY_ID` in your `local.py`.
-Note that this file will be stored in a Docker environment file, so avoid special characters that might impact the file's interpretation. ssh-keygen -t rsa -b 2048
+Note that this file will be stored in a Docker environment file, so consider impacts that format might have on how the value you enter gets interpreted.
+For example:
+         * `ssh-keygen -t rsa -b 2048`
-		[input folder to store key in]
+         * input folder to store key in
-		Copy the file content (minus header and footer)
+         * Copy the file content (minus header and footer)
     * Configure ICE with the HMAC key
 	  In the `rest-auth` folder of the linked ICE deployment, create a text file with the same name as the value of `ICE_KEY_ID` (e.g. 'edd' by default)
       The contents of this file will be the secret key ICE uses to authenticate your requests